MedatechUK/Medatech.APY/docs/cl.md

     )
 ```
 Then we can run the check method to process the folder.
+For each file found:
+- we run the handler.exe with:
+	- the file found
+	- set environment
 ```python
     fs.check()